State expands vaccine eligibility

-Eligibility is set to expand again on Wednesday to 16 and older.
+Eligibility is set to expand again on Wednesday to those ages 16 and older.

 Of the three vaccines available, only Pfizer is approved for ages 16 and 17.
 Hoosiers scheduling an appointment for someone under the age of 18 should make sure Pfizer is used at the clinic chosen.